 The “moderate” timber: moderately soft, moderately low in strength, moderately durable, and moderate shrinkage.
 A softwood that grows from Maine to northern Georgia and in the Great Lake States.
 Challenging to obtain graded for structural timber framing.
 Creamy white or pale straw to light reddish-brown.
 Darkens with time to a light caramel color, then after many years to a deep rich golden tan.
 Stains well. $

 Read More: Adaptive Reuse in Action: Charlotte’s Google Fiber Headquarters

-Eric Morley on why timbers split and crack, how long it takes timber to dry, where to get dry timbers, and why gunshots in the night are nothing to be afraid of when you understand wood checking.
+Eric Morley on why timbers split and crack, how long it takes timber to dry, where to get dry timbers, and why gunshots in the night are nothing to be afraid of when you understand wood checking and splitting.

 The Short Answer: Wood Checking

 Splits and cracks (known as wood checks in the industry) occur when wood shrinks as it dries.
 Wood shrinks roughly twice as much along with the growth rings (radially) as it does across the rings (tangentially).
 It is this uneven shrinkage that causes checks to develop.

 Is Wood Checking Bad?

 Here at Carolina Timberworks, we think of them as wrinkles in a cotton shirt.
 It proves the timber is real.
 Checks are what make a solid timber look different from a boxed beam.
 Look at the reclaimed timber below.
 It is impossible to predict where a check will appear in timber.
 It is the check that gives this reclaimed Oak timber so much of its character and a big part of what makes it completely unique and different from any other beam in the world.